jonidaniel/finnkino-movie-app/readme.md

 ## Status

-- AJAXIS version 1.0.0 is now in development and not yet operational
+- Finnkino Movie App version 1.0.0 is now in development and not yet operational

 ## Credits

-- AJAXIS was developed in co-operation with [Laurea UAS](https://www.laurea.fi)
+- Finnkino Movie App was developed in co-operation with [Laurea UAS](https://www.laurea.fi)

 ## License